apache/brpc/docs/cn/getting_started.md

 $ ./echo_server &
 $ ./echo_client
 ```
-Examples link brpc statically, if you need to link the shared version, use `cmake -DLINK_SO=ON ..`
+Examples link brpc statically, if you need to link the shared version, use `rm -f CMakeCache.txt && cmake -DLINK_SO=ON ..`

 **Run tests**
 ```shell